philcoder/learn_play/README.md

 > exit
 ```

-- Import code: In IDEA go to File -> New -> ASDADS -> Select the project folder -> Select sbt (import project from external model)
+- Import code: In IDEA go to File -> New -> Project From Existing Sources -> Select the project folder -> Select sbt (import project from external model)

 - Run project:
 1. Create a new Run Configuration – From the main menu, select Run -> Edit Configurations